dylanPowers/ipfs-chrome-extension/README.md

 fly and redirects them to the ipfs gateway you have running locally on port 8080.
 It also adds a context menu option and url bar icon that allow you to easily copy IPFS urls.
 This fixes urls so that they have the host correctly set to gateway.ipfs.io rather than localhost:8080.
+The url bar (aka Omnibox) icon requires a simple click to copy the IFPS url, and links require a right click and where you would normally select "Copy link address" instead select "Copy as IPFS link".

 #### Things in the works
 * Fallback to gateway.ipfs.io when localhost is down